5 Signs Your Friends With Benefits Relationship Isn't Working

 If you’re answering “no” to the majority of these questions, pay attention.
 Too many people use sex to fill an emotional need, including the desire to feel connected and attractive.
 Unfortunately, bad sex coupled with a lack of intimacy might very well make you feel worse than before the encounter.

-3. He's not very nice to you.
+3. They're not very nice to you.

 - Feeling belittled and ignored either before, during, or after the act of sex?